Scaling a Global Nonprofit as It Strives to End World Hunger

 The term, “robo-advisor” refers to algorithmic technology that is helping investors—particularly beginning investors with smaller portfolios—cost-effectively make more informed financial decisions.

 One of the ways traditional advisors can compete with robo-advisors is through software integration.
 When they integrate primary applications like a customer relationship management (CRM) and ECM system, advisors can quickly collect business-critical data and gain insight into their organization’s processes.
-In fact, a previous InvestmentNews study found that firms with integrated primary applications had higher revenues, profits and assets under management than those with limited technology investments.

 As robo-advisors enter the wealth management space, advisors must re-think their approach to technology in order to increase productivity and remain competitive.